 Once you’ve pressed “Submit,” an OzTREKK admissions officer will contact you to outline your next steps, and will list which documents you’ll need to send to our office.
 Again, we aim to make sure you never miss a deadline!

 If you’d like to make changes to your application or to your program selection, don’t stress.
 We can adjust anything as we go!

 Send Your Documents to OzTREKK

-You’ve pressed “Submit” on your OzTREKK application and you’re ready for the next step.
+You’ve pressed “Submit” on your OzTREKK application and you’re ready for the next step: sending in your documents!

 Where do I send my documents?

-All application documents, aside from your official transcripts*, should be emailed to our dentistry admissions officers in PDF format: firstname.lastname@example.org
+All application documents, aside from your official transcripts*, should be emailed to our dentistry admissions officers as PDFs: firstname.lastname@example.org